UMNFuN/FUNGuild/README.md

 CONTRIBUTING GUILD INFORMATION TO THE FUNGUILD DATABASE

-- Data pertaining to particular fungal or nematode taxa can be submitted to the Guilds databases (FUNGuild_db or NEMAGuild_db) by contacting the database curators (xerantheum@gmail.com or scott.thomas.bates@gmail.com), or via the online submission application (http://www.stbates.org/guilds/entry.php).

-- All submitted entries will be reviewed by the database curators prior to being migrated to the main Guilds databases.

-- Taxon entries proposed for addition to the databases will be accessable once they have been reviewed by the database curators and migrated to the main database.

-- Once migrated, proposed entries will automatically be available to all using the Guilds bioinformatic tool to make annotated assignments to their OTU tables containing fungal or nematode taxa.
+Data pertaining to particular fungal or nematode taxa can be submitted to the Guilds databases (FUNGuild_db or NEMAGuild_db) by contacting the database curators (xerantheum@gmail.com or scott.thomas.bates@gmail.com), or via the online submission application (http://www.stbates.org/guilds/entry.php).
+All submitted entries will be reviewed by the database curators prior to being migrated to the main Guilds databases.
+Taxon entries proposed for addition to the databases will be accessable once they have been reviewed by the database curators and migrated to the main database.
+Once migrated, proposed entries will automatically be available to all using the Guilds bioinformatic tool to make annotated assignments to their OTU tables containing fungal or nematode taxa.

-Information should be entered into each Guilds database field, in sequence, as follows:
+<b>Information should be entered into each Guilds database field, in sequence, as follows:</b>

 - Taxon: The scientific name (e.g., Ganoderma).